 By now, you have enough knowledge to know how to choose a good poker tournament and the types of Texas Hold’em poker tournaments that might be the most appealing to you.
 Try to think about what matters the most to you before choosing a tournament, whether that’s having a good time or making a lot of money.
 If you’re willing to carefully consider the tournaments around you, you’ll find an option that allows you to fulfill your needs.

-A: Texas hold’em is by far the most popular version of poker.
-This isn’t likely to change any time soon.
+Texas Hold'em is by far the most popular version of poker.
+This isn't likely to change any time soon.

-A: The most popular variation of poker outside of Texas hold’em is PLO/Omaha, Seven Card Stud, Razz, Pineapple, plus many more.
+The most popular variation of poker outside of Texas Hold'em is PLO/Omaha, Seven Card Stud, Razz, Pineapple, plus many more.

 You're playing for real money, but the chips are just tournament chips with no cash value.